kframework/X86-64-semantics/docs/basics-of-binary-decompilation.md

 |     [Diablo](#diablo)           |                     |         |           N         |          |

   - Rewiters: [ATOM](#atom), [PLTO](#plto), [Spike](#ispike), [UQBT](#uqbt), [Diablo](#diablo)
-    - All these rewrit- ers define their own low-level custom IR as opposed to using a compiler IR.
-These IRs are devoid of features such as abstract frames, symbols and maintain memory as a flat address space
+    - All these rewriters define their own low-level custom IR as opposed to using a compiler IR.
+These IRs are devoid of features such as abstract frames, symbols and maintain memory as a flat address space.

   - Industrial Tools
     - [HexRays](#hexray)